Having a curly beard is kick ass.

 Here are toweling do’s and don’ts to consider:

 - Do gently pat dry your beard with a soft towel to prevent hair breakage

 Now we’re ready for the next step to a naturally straightened beard.

 Naturally Straighten Your Beard by Brushing it Out

-Before you begin you’ll need three things; a quality beard-brush, a hair-dryer, and silicone cream (available in most drug stores).
+Before you begin you’ll need three things: a beard brush, a hair dryer, and silicone cream (available in most drugstores).

 While your beard is still slightly damp from washing and conditioning, gently work in the silicone cream into your beard.

 Now use the beard brush and blow dryer to groom and set your beard.
 Once the silicone cream sets in the hair will remain straighter for the rest of the day.